 Walder Frey (son of Jammos)

 Walder Frey, nicknamed Big Walder, is the son of Ser Jammos Frey and Sallei Paege.
-His personal coat of arms quarters the twin towers of House Frey with the tree and ravens of House Blackwood and the twinning snakes of House Paege.
+His personal coat of arms, depicted on his shield and surcoat, quarters the twin towers of House Frey with the tree and ravens of House Blackwood and the twining snakes of House Paege.

 Appearance and Character